SyncEngine/docs/docs/user/flows.md

 - `Loop` – Repeats routines or tasks over datasets.
 - `Trigger` – Starts other flows independently.

-These control mechanisms make flows adaptable for any process — from simple synchronization tasks to complex multi-system orchestrations.
+These control mechanisms make flows adaptable for any process, from simple synchronization tasks to complex multi-system orchestrations.

 ---